ralacerda/decilitre/README.md

   - Used for dividers
   - Should be close to the foreground color

-Please note that Decilitre does not provide a background color.
-You can set your own background color based on your project's requirements. es.
+Please note that Decilitre does not provide background or foreground colors.

 ### Utilities